 A control premium is the additional amount a buyer pays above the pro-rata share value to acquire a controlling interest in a business.
 It compensates for the value of control rights: the ability to set strategy, access cash flows, hire and fire management, determine compensation, declare dividends, and ultimately sell or liquidate the company.
 Control premiums in public company acquisitions historically average 25–40%, though they vary significantly by industry, company size, and deal circumstances.

 Yes.
-When valuing a minority interest in a private company, appraisers typically apply both discounts because the interest lacks both control and marketability.
+When valuing a minority interest in a private company, certified valuers typically apply both discounts because the interest lacks both control and marketability.
 The discounts are compounded — for example, starting from a controlling, marketable value, a 25% DLOC is applied first, then a 30% DLOM is applied to the resulting minority value.
 The combined effect is greater than either discount alone.
-However, the appraiser must be careful to avoid "double-counting" overlapping risk factors that may be captured in both discounts.
+However, the certified valuer must be careful to avoid "double-counting" overlapping risk factors that may be captured in both discounts.

 A key person discount reflects the risk that the departure of a specific individual — such as a founder, rainmaker, or lead technologist — would materially reduce the company's value.
 It's applicable when the business's earnings, client relationships, or intellectual property are disproportionately dependent on one person.
 The discount is typically quantified by estimating the reduction in earnings or cash flow that would result from the key person's absence and capitalising that difference.
 Key person discounts are common in professional services firms, small businesses, and founder-led companies.